The big idea

 Is there really a free plan?+

-Yes — the Free plan is free forever, no credit card.
-You get one fishing spot and 1 report per month — use them on demand or schedule automated delivery, your choice.
-Paid plans (Starter $10/mo, Pro $22/mo) include a 30-day free trial — your card is collected at signup but not charged until day 31.
+Yes — the Logbook plan is free forever, no credit card.
+You get two fishing spots and two custom stamps per month — use them on demand or schedule automated delivery, your choice.
+Paid plans (Signal $10/mo, Pro $20/mo) include a 30-day free trial — your card is collected at signup but not charged until day 31.
 Cancel any time before that and pay nothing.

 Can I cancel anytime?+

 Yes.
 Cancel any time from the billing settings page — no phone call, no retention flow, just a button.
-Your plan stays active until the end of the billing period you've already paid for, then reverts to the Free plan.
-You keep your account and report history.
+Your plan stays active until the end of the billing period you've already paid for, then reverts to the Logbook plan.
+You keep your account and stamp history.

 Do you offer refunds?+